 When and Where Do Alcohol-related Crashes Most Commonly Occur?

-South Carolina is one of the highest-ranking states for drunk driving in the nation.
+South Carolina is ranked the fifth deadliest state for drunk driving, according to the Zebra.
 Montana, South Dakota, North Dakota, and Wyoming are also high-ranking states.

 According to the South Carolina Department of Public Safety (SCDPS), alcohol-related crashes occur at all hours but typically peak at night and on the weekends.